 It is the first time I have shared this exclusive information, so you could say this is a world premiere.

 My analysis of heart rate monitor and power meter files

-Since the breakaway riders have already expended a lot of energy to establish their lead, they will have to keep struggling on in the hope that the peloton will allow them to get away.
+Since the breakaway riders have already expended a lot of energy to establish their lead, they will have to keep struggling in the hope that the peloton will allow them to get away.

-If they succeed in establishing a small breakaway group, they will keep the intensity slightly below or around threshold power.
+If they establish a small breakaway group, they will keep the intensity slightly below or around functional threshold power.
 But as the initial two to three minutes were at their VO2 max, they would have already used a significant part of their anaerobic reserve.

 If the peloton fails to reel in this group of leaders within five minutes, it is more than likely that they will not see them again during the race.
 But if the pack does manage to chase down the breakaway riders, then the race becomes wide open again, and there is a golden opportunity to launch a counter-attack.

 Remember that we are talking about breakaways established at the ‘business end of a race’ – not tactical moves during the early stages.

 Five Reasons Why This Training Method Works